 - You must be registered with a dentist who has agreed to provide you with routine dental care while you are having specialist orthodontic treatment.

 - Please bring with you any x-rays of your teeth or jaws taken within the past 12 months.

 Queen Mary’s Hospital, Junction 7, Outpatient’s Department, Block A

 - Change/cancel your first (new patient) outpatient appointment only, tel: 01689 865800

 - Change/cancel your follow-up outpatient appointment and questions about your treatment, tel: 020 8308 3193 / 3158 / 3002 / 3004

 For GPs and referrers

-Please send a referral letter, which includes patient and practice details, to the Orthodontic department using one of the following methods:
+You can refer using NHS e-Referral, or by sending a referral letter including patient and practice details to the Orthodontic department using one of the following methods: